JustCabbage/TanoEngine/README.md

 4. Generate the build files: `cmake ..`
 5. Build the project: `cmake --build .`

+If you would like to compile the project in Debug mode, use `cmake --build . --config Debug` instead.

 By default, Tano's build system should clone all its relevant dependencies for you while CMake generates the build files.

 **Please ensure you have the necessary build tools installed for your system.
 If you are using Windows, you may need to have Visual Studio installed with the C++ workload.
 For Linux, make sure you have the build-essential package installed.**